 Excel VBA Message Box

-As there are two things in this word one is VBA and other is Message Box.
-In this, I’ll be explaining how to use Message Box function using VBA (Visual Basic for Applications).
+There are two things in this word: VBA and the other is Message Box.
+In this, I’ll be explaining how to use the Message Box function using VBA (Visual Basic for Applications).

-VBA – It’s a programming language for those who work in Excel and other Office programs, so one can automate tasks in Excel by writing so-called Macros.
+VBA – It’s a programming language for those who work in Excel and other Office programs to automate tasks in Excel by writing so-called Macros.

-Message Box – As the name suggests it is nothing but a dialog box which is used to notify the user about something or giving some information, showing a custom message with some custom buttons like Yes/No or Cancel/Ok.
+Message Box – As the name suggests, it is nothing but a dialog box used to notify the user about something or give some information, showing a custom message with some custom buttons like Yes/No or Cancel/Ok.

 Message Box has various parts: